Climate change – what we are doing

 National guidance for local authorities:

-For more information or advice, please contact our Environmental Advice team manager:
+For more information please contact Lucy Harbor, our Climate Emergency Officer: